GSMuller/Econometrics-MQO/README.md

-# 📊 Econometrics Coding for Finance Students
+# 📊 Econometrics Coding for Finance

 A hands-on repository to learn and apply **econometrics with Python** and R**.
 From **basic OLS** to **panel data, time series, and causal inference**,